MikeBishop/http-misc-extensions/draft-bishop-httpbis-sni-altsvc.md

 ## Usage

-In {{!AltSvc}}, once a client has received a validated Alternative Service record for an origin, it "SHOULD use that alternative service for all requests to the associated origin as soon as it is available, provided the alternative service information is fresh (Section 2.2) and the security properties of the alternative service protocol are desirable, as compared to the existing connection."
+In {{!AltSvc=RFC7838}}, once a client has received a validated Alternative Service record for an origin, it "SHOULD use that alternative service for all requests to the associated origin as soon as it is available, provided the alternative service information is fresh (Section 2.2) and the security properties of the alternative service protocol are desirable, as compared to the existing connection."
 However, the client "MUST have reasonable assurances that the alternative service is under control of and valid for the whole origin ... established through use of a TLS-based protocol with the certificate checks defined in {{!RFC2818}}."
 This causes the origin to be disclosed in the SNI extension while connecting to the alternative, and the origin's certificate to